Spherical cosmological models: an alternative cosmology: The model

 The condition $\partial_rR(r,t)\ge0$ means that $r$ does play its role as a qualitative radial marker, in the sense that, at any time, the order relations in both $r$ and $R$ are consistent with the relations "interior to" and "exterior to" for comoving shells, if that was the case at the start (in time) of the validity of the model (i.e. the initial conditions).
 This we will assume.

-The dimensionless function $e(r)$ is arbitrary except for the obvious constraint $e(r)\le\frac12$ and some integrability conditions (see later); we call it the binding energy function.
-It is significant that it does not depend on $t$.
+The dimensionless function $e(r)$ is arbitrary except for the obvious constraint $e(r)\le\frac12$ and some integrability conditions (see later); we call it the energy function.\footnote{The reader may notice that in this paper sometimes notations are used that do not conform with standard texts or practices.
+This is in order to avoid notational conflicts with other parts of the paper.} It is significant that it does not depend on $t$.
 Hence, we restrict our shell labels to any strictly monotonic non-singular time-independent function $r'(r)$ of a particular chosen radial coordinate.
 Using $d_r$ for the ordinary derivative with respect to $r$, this means $d_rr'(r)>0$.
 As a consequence, the class of valid shell labels leaves $e(r)$ independent of time.
 Note in particular that if $e(r)$ belongs to this class, we could adopt $e$ as the radial coordinate.

 The local Lorentzian dust density is determined by (Bondi \cite{bondi}, Krasinski \cite{kras})